vmacdougal/canvassing/README.md

 This is the back end for a canvassing app.

 # Build and run
 It builds and runs on Java 17.
+Start the database with `docker compose up -d`.
 You can build it with `mvn clean install`, and run it with `java -jar canvassing-1.0.0.jar`.
 A postman collection with sample data is included so you can exercise the endpoints.
 The endpoints the canvasser has access to are all called with joe_canvasser, but you can also call them with susan_admin and verify that they still work.